fuchsitech/Twitch-IRC-Logger/README.md

 - [Example](#example)
 - [ToDo](#TODO)

 ---

 ## Prerequisites
 <br/>
 - Python 3.5 or newer.

 - <a href="https://pypi.org/project/requests/" target="_blank">Requests</a> is used to get data on the most popular streamers online right now.
+- <a href="https://pypi.org/project/psycopg2/" target="_blank">Psycopg2</a> is used to push the data into a preconfigured PSQL Database
 ```
 pip install requests
+pip install psycopg2
 ```

 ---